Table of Contents

 Checkout: Top Solid-state Battery Companies

 Self-driving car sensors like LIDAR are highly valuable to the development of autonomous cars and this can’t be overstressed.
 With driverless cars expected to roll out by or before 2025, the market demand for LIDAR technology is surging as expected.

-And here are the companies developing and supplying LIDAR technology today:
+And here are the leading companies developing and supplying LIDAR technology today:

 Founded in 2013 by Luis Dussan, Ransom Wuller, and Barry Behnken, AEye is headquartered in Dublin, California.

-Baraja is a 3D machine vision systems manufacturer.
-It has invented a new type of LiDAR called Spectrum-Scan which delivers the highest performance available to address the challenge of self-driving cars.
+It invented a new type of LiDAR called Spectrum-Scan which delivers the highest performance available to address the challenge of self-driving cars.

 7. Innoviz Technologies

 Innoviz is a leading manufacturer of high-performance, solid-state LiDAR sensors and perception software that enable the mass-production of autonomous vehicles.

 InnovizPro is a solid-state LiDAR that offers outstanding performance and value for automotive and other applications.